20-21 September 2022

 The People’s Friendship Monument is a modern, dual-stone column with bronze statues representing the Russian and Kyrgyz people.
 There is also a memorial to the Allied victory over Nazi Germany.
 The center statue represents all the mothers who waited for their loved ones to return.
 A bunch did not.
 There is not a shortage of monuments to war, sacrifice, and independence.
 Some of these sacrifices were as recent as the 2010 uprising to oust their corrupt president.
 Didn’t succeed.

 Our evening is amid the music and song of the Kyrgyz.
 A quartet of players, using traditional wind, stringed and percussion play for us.
-One man does a rather dramatic storytelling for us.
+One man does a rather dramatic storytelling.
 It is spoken in Kyrgyz so not a word is understood.
 The story is about the birth of a child and from the dramatic telling, I assume it was a tough birth.

 Tonight we eat at the hotel.
 Salad, shrimp and chicken pasta in pesto sauce, and a delicious creamy desert.
 We did not bring the gas mask down with us.
 Evidently our hosts are more worried about Dear Leader Kim than the US, and that might be a mistaken assumption.